-All of the data underlying these analyses are available for download, including spatially georeferenced catches from more than fifty thousand bottom trawl tows in six regions of the U.S. Please notify us through the online form when you download the data, as this helps us justify maintaining the database as a community resource.
+All of the data underlying these analyses are available for download, including spatially georeferenced catches from more than fifty thousand bottom trawl tows in six regions of the U.S and the Scotian Shelf region in Canada.
+Please notify us through the online form when you download the data, as this helps us justify maintaining the database as a community resource.

 As part of our Fair Use Policy, please:

 In primary publications using data from the database, please cite Pinsky et al. 2013.
 Marine taxa track local climate velocities.
 Science 341: 1239-1242 doi: 10.1126/science.1239352, as well as the original data sources.